 This protein powder contains 25 g of whey protein in each serving and is free from sugar and fat.
 Each serving contains 116 calories when mixed with water.
-This product is gluten-free and suitable for vegetarians.
+This product is also gluten-free and suitable for vegetarians.

 Enzymatic hydrolysis partially breaks the protein powder down.
-The brand state that this means that it is very easy to digest.
+The brand states that this means that it is very easy to digest.

 Casein protein powder options include:

-Optimum Nutrition Gold Standard 100% Casein
+Best for fullness and muscle recovery: Optimum Nutrition Gold Standard 100% Casein

 The brand suggests that it is a suitable powder to use after exercise, between meals, or before bed to support fullness and muscle recovery.